leikareipa/vcs/docs/user/README.md

 ### Parameters

+- **Row**

+    If enabled, pixel differences will be compared along a single horizontal row rather than over the entire image.
+The value determines which row is used, such that 0 is the top-most row.

+    A single-row comparison is more accurate when the frame rate of the source doesn't match its output frequency, i.e. when there's screen tearing.

 - **Threshold**

     The minimum difference in pixel values between successive images to consider them as two unique images.
 Range: [0, 255].

     A value of 0 gives in the most accurate reading, but the presense in the images of e.g. analog noise will require a higher value.

-- **One row**

-    If enabled, pixel differences will be compared along a single horizontal row rather than over the entire image.
-The value determines which row is used, such that 0 is the top-most row.

-    A single-row comparison is more accurate when the frame rate of the source doesn't match its output frequency, i.e. when there's screen tearing.

 - **Position**

     Where in the image to display the FPS counter.

-- **Fg. color**

-    The color of the FPS counter's text.

-- **Bg. alpha**
+- **Visualize**

-    The background opacity of the FPS text.
-Range: [0, 255].
+    Show debug indicators to help you determine how the filter is operating.

 ## Temporal denoise